 The Wade House Historic Site is located in the east portion of the corridor near Plymouth and just west of the KMSF-NU.
 Located on the south side of WIS 23, the site is run by the Wisconsin Historical Society (WHS) and is an educational, living history portrayal of a restored stagecoach inn built around 1850.
 The Wade House Historic Site contains three structures listed on the National Register of Historic Places (NRHP).
-WIS 23 impacts are distant from the historic boundaries associated with the three properties on the NRHP (1/4 mile from the nearest building).
+WIS 23 impacts are distant from the historic boundaries associated with the three structures on the NRHP (1/4 mile from the nearest building).
 The property includes over 500 acres of land.
 The Mullet River runs roughly parallel to WIS 23 through the property, approximately 800-1000 feet south of the highway.
-The Wade House Historic Site is a Section 4(f) resource and a potential Section 6(f) resource, which is being investigated further.
-A visitor center and carriage museum located approximately 150 feet from WIS 23 was opened in 2013.
+A visitor center and carriage museum located approximately 150 feet from WIS 23 were opened in 2013.
 See Figure 5.4-1.